subratacharya99/hospital-navigation/README.md

 ```
 pip install -r requirements.txt
 ```
 If the following command fails, cd to the folder that contains the requirements.txt and type the command in again.
-After all the requirements are set up, set up environmental variables for the neo4j database that the app will communicate with: USER = <username>, PASSWORD = <password>, URI = <database uri>.
+After all the requirements are set up, set up environmental variables for the neo4j database that the app will communicate with: USER = username, PASSWORD = password, URI = database uri.
 The setup for the app is now completed!

 ## Database Setup